MrFizzyBubbs/pymafia/README.md

 ```

 ### Non-Documented Functionality
-There are  modules and subpackages and available within *pymafia* that have not been described here; I hope to provide comprehensive documentation in the future.
+There are modules and subpackages available within pymafia that have not been described here; I hope to provide comprehensive documentation in the future.

 ## Contributing
-To contribute to *pymafia*, you will need to set up a development environment using the following steps:
+To contribute to pymafia, you will need to set up a development environment using the following steps:
 1. Install [poetry](https://python-poetry.org/)
 2. Clone this repository
 3. Run `poetry install` inside the cloned repository